 And last but not least, all you have to do is to create your ad!
 Simply navigate to the Ads section and you will be greeted with the ad creation page.
 Plug in all your relevant information and select a call-to-action of your choice, and you will be ready to go!

 The Instagram Community

-To do that, first, you will have to understand how the Instagram community think and feel.
-This is how Facebook explains it in one of their post:
+To do that, first, you will have to understand how the Instagram community thinks and feel.
+This is how Facebook explains it in one of their posts: